Kalan-Lab/lsaBGC/README.md

 ## Installation:

 Should take ~5-10 minutes.

-Code for an automated installation is also provided on the [Installation wiki page](https://github.com/Kalan-Lab/lsaBGC/wiki/01.-Installation).
+A more automated installation process is also described on the [Installation wiki page](https://github.com/Kalan-Lab/lsaBGC/wiki/01.-Installation).

 #### Note, through these steps, please make sure to change the dummy paths `/path/to/conda_env/` and `/path/to/lsaBGC` with the desired location of the conda environment on your computing system and the location of where you clone the lsaBGC git repository on your system, respectively!!!